renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Raider's Armor

 *Raider's armor is an example variant armor, based on Brigandine armor.*
-*It is similar to Brigandine, but is easier to manufacture—especially if you're scavenging components.*
+*It is similar to Brigandine, but is easier to manufacture — especially if you're scavenging components.*
 *It is commonly worn by Shade Elven raiders.*

 Raider's armor is a style of armor commonly worn by Shade Elves.